kumahq/kuma-website/docs/README.md

 showNews: true # change this to `true` if you want to display the news bar
 startText: Get Started
 startUrl: /install/
-whyText: Why Kuma?
+whyText: Explore Policies
-whyUrl: /docs/latest/overview/why-kuma/
+whyUrl: /policies/

 # tabs
 tabs: